 We believe that investing in successful economies is as important as revitalising others.
 Alongside other areas like the Northern Powerhouse and the Midland’s Engine, England’s Economic Heartland is ready to play its role to help the UK as a whole develop an economy that works for everyone.

-The original Heartland Alliance grouping launched in December 2014, but has rapidly expanded since then to include all councils with transport responsibilities from Oxfordshire across to Cambridgeshire and representatives from all relevant local enterprise partnerships.
+The original Heartland Alliance grouping launched in December 2014, but has rapidly expanded since then to include all councils with transport responsibilities from Swindon across to Hertfordshire and Cambridgeshire and representatives from relevant local enterprise partnerships.
 The membership directly reflects the Government’s recognition that the Oxford to Cambridge growth corridor will be critical to the UK’s economy going forward.
 In December 2015, a Strategic Transport Forum was introduced, which meets in public and also includes representatives from Government, other agencies and transport contractors and providers.

 England's Economic Heartland's work programme is